 "I advise vegans to bring their own food to holiday events, so that people who don't know all the facts about vegan diets don't serve them dishes that include animal products by mistake.
 I also encourage vegans to bring their own foods so that people who don't live the vegan lifestyle can see that being a vegan doesn't mean giving up great food.

 "I personally always make my own food because I enjoy doing so, but for other vegans/vegetarians who don't, you can find plenty of tasty vegan dishes in the organic section of Giant or at Sonnewald's.
+If you're looking for a dessert and don't have time to make them, Sticky Fingers Bakery in D.C. makes delicious vegan desserts and they ship.

 GRACE FROELICH, founder and director of Animal Rescue Inc. of New Freedom, submitted the photo above of a turkey a friend brought to share a holiday dinner.
 When asked how she deals with being vegan during the food-oriented holiday season, she wrote: "As a vegan for over 30 years it's easy - family and friends I share the holiday with embrace the same compassionate and healthy lifestyle I have.
 Sometimes an unexpected guest shows up to share our vegan dinner."